ironArray/Caterva2/doc/getting_started/tutorials.md

 In this section we'll setup a more realistic deployment for a fictional organization:

-- A broker in host `broker.example.org`.
+- A broker at host `broker.example.org`.
-- Two publishers in host `pub.lab.example.org` at a data collection laboratory, serving a different root each.
+- Two publishers at host `pub.lab.example.org` at a data collection laboratory, serving a different root each.
-- A subscriber in host `sub.edu.example.org` at a research & education branch.
+- A subscriber at host `sub.edu.example.org` at a research & education branch.
 - A custom API client in a workstation at the latter branch.

 The broker, publisher and subscriber hosts need a Caterva2 installation with the `services` extra: